 The engine cooling system in air-conditioned vehicles must be protected with a high-quality antifreeze coolant to provide proper corrosion protection and to protect against engine overheating.
 A 50% solution of ethylene glycol antifreeze coolant in water is recommended.
-Refer to "Maintenance Procedures" in Section 7 of this manual for proper coolant selection.
+Refer to "Maintenance Procedures" in Section 7 for proper coolant selection.